Finnish in Estonia

 Most Finns are members of the Evangelical Lutheran Church of Finland.
 With approximately 4.3 million members, the Evangelical Lutheran Church of Finland is one of the largest Lutheran churches in the world.
 Smaller numbers belong to the Finnish Orthodox Church, other Protestant denominations, Roman Catholic Church, and various other belief systems.
 Many claim no religious affiliation.

 Over half of Finns say they pray at least once a month, the highest such proportion in any Nordic country.
 Most children are baptized and have confirmation at the age of 15.
 Nearly all funerals are Christian.
 The majority of Lutherans attend church only for special occasions like Christmas ceremonies, weddings and funerals.
-According to a 2005 poll, 41 percent of Finnish citizens responded that "they believe there is a God", 41% answered "they believe there is some sort of spirit or life force", and 16% "they do not believe there is any sort of spirit, God, or life force".

 What Are Their Needs?